cloudmesh-community/fa18-523-57/project-report/report.md

 ## Acknowledgements

 The authors would like to thank Dr. Gregor von Laszewski for giving the opportunity to work on this project and for providing valuable feedback during the duration of our project.
 The authors would also like to thank the associate instructors of this class for their help and prompt responses to our questions on Piazza.
+The authors would also like to thank Microsoft for providing a free trail of Azure.

 ## Bibliography

+TBD

 ## Work Breakdown

-The authors Divya Rajendran and Pramod Duvvuri have contributed equally in preparing this draft.
+The authors Divya Rajendran and Pramod Duvvuri have contributed equally in preparing this report.
 We shall co-ordinate to equally divide the work that is required to complete the project and the final report before the deadline in December, 2018.
 Our contributions towards the completion of the project shall be updated in our respective notebook markdown files in our respective git repositories and a summary of our individual contributions shall be added in the final report.